The-hz/MeteorClient-CNTextRenderingSupport/README.md

 # English

-# MeteorClient Chinese Rendering Support
+# MeteorClient (MC 1.21.4) Chinese Rendering Support

 A Fabric mod that adds Chinese text rendering support for [MeteorClient](https://github.com/MeteorDevelopment/meteor-client).
 This plugin was ported from the Meteor-Client-CNSupport repository.
 I was too lazy to write it myself, so this plugin is pure vibe coding.